 Neurodiversity at La Trobe

-Our new neurodiversity project aims to improve accessibility for our neurodiverse student and staff community.
+La Trobe’s new Neurodiversity Project aims to improve equity, accessibility, and inclusion for our Neurominority student and staff communities.

-In collaboration with the Student Success team, the Neurodiversity portfolio is involved in various initiatives with these goals in mind.
-These range from campus event planning, to training both academic and support staff in issues relating to neurodiversity.
-Advocating for this cohort in various areas of interest across the university (including policy, study and employment services and beyond), and fostering a greater sense of community amongst the neurodiverse staff and student cohort.
+In collaboration with the AccessAbility and Inclusion team, the Neurodiversity Project is involved in various initiatives in this space.
+These range from campus event planning, to delivering Neurodiversity Ally and Accessibility Training to staff, to advocating for Neurominority staff and students in various areas of interest across the university (including policy, study and employment services, and beyond).

-Similarly, this website serves as a central hub of La Trobe specific information for students with minority Neurotypes (Autism, ADHD, dyslexia, etc.).
-Here you can find resources including targeted support with your studies, links to relevant services such as counselling, research projects related to Neurodiversity, and related blogs, articles, and other materials which can help you navigate university life.
+This Neurodiversity Webpage serves as a central hub for Neurodiversity-related study supports, resources, research, and courses at La Trobe.
+Here you can find resources including targeted support with your studies, links to relevant services such as counselling and the AccessAbility Hub, research projects and experts related to Neurodiversity, and relevant blogs, articles, and other materials which can help students to navigate university life.